Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank respawns upon death.
-		// Requires "st_respawn.smx" to be installed.
+		// Requires "mt_respawn.smx" to be installed.
 		"Respawn Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.